oracle/graal/tools/docs/Insight-Manual.md

 [Insight](Insight.md) can be used to snapshot a region of your program heap during the execution.
-Use `--heap.dump=/path/to/output.hprof` option together with `--insight` one and the Insight script is going to have access to `heap` object with `record` member.
-Place your hook whenever needed and at the right moment dump the heap.
+Use `--heap.dump=/path/to/output.hprof` option together with regular `--insight` one.
+The [Insight](Insight.md) script is going to get access to `heap` object with `record` function.
+Place your hook whenever needed and at the right moment dump the heap:

 ```js
 insight.on('return', (ctx, frame) => {